elmi08/notes-app/README.md

 # Fast Note - Note Taking App #
-- This is a Note Taking app developed with a Python Backend Api and a Vite-React Frontend
+- This is a Note Taking app developed with a Python Backend Api and a Vite-React Frontend.
+Feel Free to Star the Repo

 ## For Development ###
 Clone project and go into the directory